 NIR Benefits For Online Process Measurements

-Although NIR data was once considered a challenge to interpret because of broader, overlapping peaks than in the IR region, the NIR region is information-rich and has many practical advantages when applied in a process environment.
+Although NIR data was once considered a challenge to interpret because of broader, overlapping peaks when compared to the IR region, the NIR region is information-rich and has many practical advantages when applied in a process environment.
 One of these advantages is the reliable performance of online fiber-optic coupled analyzers.
-The analyzer can be located in a safe environment away from the sample interface (sampling point) which is located in the process stream … thus giving the process engineer or operator simultaneous real-time information for multiple parameters as it occurs within the process.
+The analyzer can be located in a safe environment away from the sample interface (sampling point) which is located in the process stream, thus giving the process engineer or operator simultaneous real-time information for multiple parameters as it occurs within the process.
 In addition, software tools evolved to make NIR interpretation routine and are performed automatically to provide the actionable information the operator needs.
 Process analyzer professionals and reliability engineers are now well-experienced in NIR-based analyzer system deployment throughout their plants.

-A key benefit of an NIR spectrometer analyzer system includes the ability to quickly and accurately measure samples while keeping the main analyzer away from any potentially dangerous processes.
+A key benefit of an NIR spectroscopic analyzer system includes the ability to quickly and accurately measure samples while keeping the main analyzer away from any potentially dangerous processes.
 Fiber optic cables connecting the sample interface (insertion probe, flow cell, vapor cell, etc.) to the analyzer make this possible.
 Carrying light energy over distance through a light-conduit (optically efficient fiber optic cables) can potentially introduce error sources for light measurement because the light must travel from the spectrometer to the optical probe and then back to the spectrometer for analysis.
 To perform optimally, it is especially important that all the components within the total analyzer system be tuned to work efficiently with each other.
-At Guided Wave all fiber optic cables, spectrometers, photometers, and optical probes (sample interfaces) are all designed and tested to ensure optimal transmission and compatibility.
-The improved transmission causes the NIR data to be more accurate and thus more accurately analyzed.
+All of our fiber optic cables, spectrometers, photometers, and optical probes (sample interfaces) are designed and tested to ensure optimal transmission and compatibility.
+The improved transmission in more accurate data and analysis.

 The basic optical element of the Analyzer is a plane (flat) diffraction grating.
 A diffraction grating is essentially an aluminum-coated mirror with thousands of parallel and equally spaced grooves etched into its surface.
 (This surface is very delicate and should never be touched or cleaned.)
 As such, a grating is one of the most precise objects ever made.
 How gratings work is described in all good introductory college physics textbooks.
 Let us review a few of these facts, as they are important to the correct operation of the Analyzer.
 The operation of the grating is defined by the grating equation: